 So you’ve got that old seed pack from last year (partially used or maybe even unopened)… but you’re a little nervous about planting them.
-The package does say it was for the 2015 growing year, and you’re a rule follower.
+The package does say it was for the 2018 growing year, and you’re a rule follower.
 (Because if you were rebellious, you’d already have those seeds planted and wouldn’t need to read this.)
-Before you toss out that “old” package of seeds, here’s a simple way to test them to see if they’re still good!
+And if stored properly, many seeds can last for years.
+Properly means they’ve been in a cool and dry environment.
+I know many people who store their extra seeds in the freezer, and it works quite well.
+But if you’re not sure about how well you kept your seeds stored, you may be hesitant to use them.
+Well, before you toss out that “old” package of seeds, here’s a simple way to test them to see if they’re still good!

-This quick test takes just a few minutes to set up and then a few days of wait time, but it’s definitely worth it if you can use what you have instead of going out to the store to buy another package of seeds that you may not really need.
+This quick test takes just a few minutes to set up and then a few days of wait time.
+It’s definitely worth the wait if you can use what you have instead of going out to the store to buy another package of seeds that you may not really need.
 And if you have kids, they’ll love checking on the seeds each day to see if they’ve sprouted!
 Here’s what you’ll need to test your seeds:

 Chances are, you have all of this stuff laying around your house, so let’s get started!